filsan95/Project-LYNX_Tutorial/README.md

 	  ```
 	  sudo nano /bash_profile
 	  ```
-3. Once you run the above line, enter your computer password
+3. Once you run the above line, enter your computer password.
 4. Then enter the following line into your file, and exit with CTRL + X then press 'Y' to save changes made.
 	  ```
 	  alias lynx='lynx -accept_all_cookies'